kestra-io/docs/docs/plugins/flow-model/README.md

-# The Kestra's task model
+# Extending flows

-In this documentation you will learn what is a task and how to describe them working together to create a working flow.
+In this documentation you will learn what is a task and how to describe them **working together to create a working flow**.

+## Task groups

 There are in Kestra three main tasks groups that are the following :

 * **Core tasks** : they are included in the Kestra Comunity Edition and make it possible to handle common tasks.
 * **Structural tasks** : they are mostly included in the Kestra Comunity Edition let you compose tasks together.
 More details below.
 * **Plugin tasks** : these tasks are created and managed by community as external dependencies for Kestra.
 Their usage depends on both author and Kestra licence terms.
-* **Business tasks** : they are provided as part of the Kestra Enterprise Edition and add higher level tasks convinient operation for kestra.
+* **Business tasks** : they are provided as part of the Kestra Enterprise Edition and add higher level tasks convinient operation for Kestra.

 ## Task types

 First, there are many tasks types.
 Each of them is targeted to handle specific tasks.
 It is for exemple a Bash task that allows linux shell command to run.
 Another task type is Big query operation.
 You will have to use the appropriate task to acheive your computation goals accordingly.
 Find below the description of core tasks provided in the Kestra Comunity Edition

-## Task sample
+## Flow sample

-The task model is a yaml document descibing how kestra will schedule and compute your workload.
+The flow model is a yaml document descibing how Kestra will schedule and compute your workload.

 Here is a simple sample task demonstrating the task model.
 The following code is a minimal sample existing task in Kestra for testing purposes.